icdar21-mapseg/icdar21-mapseg.github.io/docs/tasks/task1.md

 *Sample input for task 1: non relevant pixels are replaced by black pixels.*
 </center>

 To help participants identify the non-relevant pixels, we also provide a mask image for which non-relevant pixels have value `0` and relevant pixels have value `255`, as illustrated below.
-Theses masks are the expected output for task 2 (cropped to the relevant part).
+These masks are the expected output for task 2 (cropped to the relevant part).

 <center>
 ![Extra input mask for task 1](../img/task2-output-large.jpg)